ainsleyCrawford/Mathematics/README.md

 ### Logic
 ## Hexagonal Numbers
 ### Description
-Beginning with 1 every other [triangular number](#triangular-numbers) is a hexagonal number.
-Figure 2 illustrates that a hexagonal number is one where that number of dots forms the outline(s) of regular hexagons where all hexagons share a single vertex.
+Beginning with 1, every other [triangular number](#triangular-numbers) is a hexagonal number.
+Figure 2 illustrates that a hexagonal number is one where that number of dots form the outline(s) of regular hexagons where all hexagons share a single vertex.

     O             O O             O O O              O O O O                  O O O O O O     O         O       O          O         O              O           O